Skip to Main Content

 Is the video not visible?
 Check your browser compatibility. opens new window

-If your browser is compatible, try the video, Evaluating Sources, on YouTube.
+If your browser is compatible, try Evaluating Sources (video,2:17).

 Peer Review in 3 minutes (video, approx. 3 min.)

 Describes the process, including peer review, for a journal article being published.
-This video was created by NCSU and it is licensed under CC BY-NC-SA 3.0 opens new window.
-A transcript is available on YouTube.
+This video was created by NCSU and it is licensed under CC BY-NC-SA 3.0.

 Note: Select 720p from settings button if possible.